 These rate increases will enable the District to issue bonds for the capital improvements that are required for the District to comply with its discharge permit.
-The rate increases in the first two years are needed in order to provide minimal debt service coverage.
-Based on current assumptions, we do not believe it is possible for the rate increases to be reduced and conditions could vary from the assumptions in this report that could lead to the need for higher rate increases.
 These increases do not reflect the local increases in Marin City for O&M and capital improvements, which are estimated to increase 2% per year.